Marina Diamandis: 2005–2011: Career beginnings and The Family Jewels

 Knowing the Spice Girls were formed by an advertisement in The Stage, Diamandis applied for auditions listed in that newspaper.
-She travelled for several unsuccessful auditions, including opportunities with the musical The Lion King and a boy band organized by Virgin Records.
+She travelled for several unsuccessful auditions, including opportunities with the musical The Lion King and a boy band organised by Virgin Records.
 It was during this time that she managed to leave her CV with an A&R representative, but was unable to audition at the time of the appointment as she felt sick.
 In 2005, she created the stage name Marina and the Diamonds.
 After she came to prominence, the 'and the Diamonds' part was established as a reference to her fans instead of her backing band.

 Inspired by the example of self-produced outsider musician Daniel Johnston, Diamandis decided to compose her own music and stop going to auditions.
 She taught herself how to play the piano.
 She self-composed and produced her earlier demos with GarageBand, and independently released her debut extended play, Mermaid vs Sailor, through Myspace in 2007.
 She met with fourteen music labels, only being offered one deal, which she also believed was the only one which would not dictate her image.

 She came to the attention of Neon Gold Records' Derek Davies in 2008, which managed her for six months, and was hired as the supporting act for Australian recording artist Gotye.
 Davies reflected, "She just had something that really resonated with me.
 Even with the quite limited production of her early bedroom demos, she had this powerful yet vulnerable vocal and writing style that didn't sound like anyone else at the time".
-In October, Diamandis finalized a recording contract with 679 Recordings (eventually renamed 679 Artists), a subdivision of Warner Music Group.
+In October, Diamandis finalised a recording contract with 679 Recordings (eventually renamed 679 Artists), a subdivision of Warner Music Group.